nning/david/README.md

 (tested in MRI 2.3.0 and JRuby 1.7.19 with up to 10,000 concurrent clients on a single core of a Core i7-3520M CPU running Linux 3.18.6).

+## Caveats

+* Incoming block-wise transfer is not supported.
+* Automatically generating `.well-known/core` is only supported in Rails.

 ## Copyright

 The code is published under the MIT license (see the LICENSE file).